Houses by Street – Beecroft Rd – Eastern Side

 In the early 1920s the Moores sold Shrublands and built a brick cottage, East Gate, on the eastern portion of their land, facing Railway (now Wongala) Crescent where a poultry run was retained.
 After Albert died in 1942, Lillian moved to Eastwood to live with her daughter Edna and died there seven years later, aged 77 years.

-The house was then purchased by Ernest Westrup who owned the Joyce chain of shoe stores.
+The house was the residence of Mrs L A Kyle in at least 1933 and was then purchased by Ernest Westrup who owned the Joyce chain of shoe stores..

 In 1957 the house was purchased by Harry and Essie Thurston.
 The Thurstons eventually built a home in Cheltenham Road but subdivided this property before selling it in 1974.